 Students should consider the potential dangers of any site outside the United States.
 Given the potential for physical danger, the University requires students to complete the required paperwork and course work and submit verification of having done so to Chris Catrenich in the global health department.

 The documents listed below will walk you through this process.
 The first is a checklist of the required paperwork.
 The next are waver of liability forms that will need to be filled out and signed as part of the required paperwork.

 - Student checklist for international rotations

-- International travel waiver, release and indemnification agreement (non-sponsored)
+- International travel waiver (non-sponsored)

 - Requirements for international rotations

 Clinical affairs requires that the clinical request form must be submitted to them 45 days in advance to the start of the rotation.
 Cancelling an international rotation will not be allowed within 30 days of the start of the rotation.

 Health requirements: national and international rotations and travel